steven-klein/portfolio/docs/websites.md

 # Websites

-I've worked on numerous websites across varying industries, typically being involved from the initial meeting with a client to the final deployment.
+I've worked on numerous websites, typically being involved from the initial meeting with a client to the final deployment.
 Below are a few examples of sites I've had a heavy hand in.

 ## [Breakstation Creative](https://www.brkstn.com)